vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 ].join('');
 {% endhighlight %}

 Not to exaggerate, but this a was a big pain!
-And your code looked like somekind of soup.
+And your code looked like some kind of soup.
 But with template literals, this can be way simpler and cleaner.
 Even inserting dynamic values are painless as shown below:

 {% highlight javascript %}
 // template literal